An Operational Approach to Information Leakage via Generalized Gain Functions: Introduction

 \subsection{Organization of the Paper}

 The remainder of this paper is organized as follows.
-We introduce the gain function viewpoint and review maximal leakage and maximal $\alpha$-leakage in Section~\ref{section:preliminaries}.
-In Section~\ref{section:maximalg-leakage}, we present our results on maximal $g$-leakage.
-In Section~\ref{section:variational}, we develop a variational characterization for $\infty$-R\'{e}nyi divergence and show how it can be employed to obtain closed-form expressions for variants of maximal $g$-leakage depending on the type of an adversary.
-In Section~\ref{section:multiple-guesses}, we present our results on information leakage in the setting where an adversary can make multiple attempts in guessing an unknown random variable by focusing on a specific gain function related to the $\alpha$-loss~\cite{arimoto1971information,LiaoKS20,SypherdDSK19}.
-The proofs of all the results are presented in Section~\ref{section:proofs}.
+We introduce the gain function viewpoint and review maximal leakage and maximal $\alpha$-leakage in Section~\ref{section:preliminaries}. {In Section~\ref{section:maximalg-leakage}, we present our results on maximal $g$-leakage under multiple guesses.
+In Section~\ref{section:multiple-guesses}, we present our results on maximal $g$-leakage under multiple guesses by focusing on a class of specific gain functions related to the $\alpha$-loss~\cite{arimoto1971information,LiaoKS20,SypherdDSK19}, parameterized by $\alpha\in(0,1)\cup(1,\infty)$.} In Section~\ref{section:variational}, we develop a variational characterization for $\infty$-R\'{e}nyi divergence and show how it can be employed to obtain closed-form expressions for variants of maximal $g$-leakage depending on the type of adversary.
+The proofs of all the results are presented in Appendix.